-In addition to practicing bodaboda safety, you should avoid traveling at night, in any form of transport.
+In addition to practicing boda safety, you should avoid traveling at night, in any form of transport.
 Not only does the driver have reduced visibility, but also you increase your likelihood of finding yourself in a situation that puts your safety and security in jeopardy.
 For example, your transport might breakdown or get a flat tire along your journey before you've reached your destination, or you might arrive late and your accommodation has already closed.
 Therefore, it is best to leave during daylight hours, allowing yourself plenty of time to accommodate possible (and not uncommon) transport delays as well as reduce safety and security risks.
 Further, most buses and taxis do not leave until they have filled with passengers (with some exceptions; see below), despite what any departure-time postings might display.
 Please plan accordingly.

 Moreover, not all bus companies in Uganda are created equal.
 One bus line in particular, Gateway, you should never ride because of an extremely high accident frequency.
-However, others like Horizon, Link, Elgon Flyers, and Gaaga lines are reliable, and in the case of Link and Gaaga, leave on time, regardless if full.
+However, others like Horizon, Mash, Modern, Link, Elgon Flyers, and Gaaga lines are reliable, and in the case of Link and Gaaga, leave on time, regardless if full.
 In addition to these reliable bus companies, Uganda's Postal Service is perhaps the most reliable, safe, and efficient bus system in Uganda.
-The routes are limited and buses only leave 8am (from Kampala), but you can be sure you are in good hands with these drivers (they also give a pre-transit prayer for a safe journey before every departure).